 Other Christians have a different background.
 They had only an annual observance, a funeral-like ceremony, in which people were overly concerned about formality.
 These members may associate an annual ceremony with a church that didn’t understand Jesus’ death as well as it should have.
 They ask, To help us remember what Jesus did for us on the cross, shouldn’t we follow his instructions on how to remember him?
 If we do it more often, then maybe we won’t forget.

 There is truth on both sides of this issue.
 We do not want a meaningless ritual — but a ritual can be meaningless no matter how rare or often it is.
 If it’s done too often, it can lose its meaning.
 But it doesn’t have to.
 Many marriages have daily rituals that continue to be meaningful.

 What is most important is not so much the frequency, but a clear understanding and explanation of the meaning.
-If the meaning is explained once a year and people remember it throughout the year, then once a year is enough.
+If the meaning is explained once a year and people remember it throughout the year, then once a year might be enough.
 If the meaning is explained and the action is done throughout the year with that meaning in mind, then the repetitions are not too often.
-For some members, a more frequent communion will be helpful.
+For some members, a more frequent Communion will be helpful.
 Others may be more bothered by it than helped.
-And both sides will sometimes attempt to use the Bible to try to make it say what they want.

 There is no way to please everyone.
 But people of both persuasions can still do the frequency they want.
 Those who want to participate only once a year may do so; those who want a greater frequency may do so as often as their groups wish.

 Different believers have different fears about frequent or infrequent communion, but the real issue for most people is the meaning of the actions we participate in.
 For the Lord’s Supper, we do not want people to “go through the motions” without remembering the Lord’s death.
 We want to remember the meaning.